Search waiting | Matsusada Precision

 Fine adjustment of optical measuring devices

-The figure on the left shows a Michelson interferometer, which measures the accuracy of the surfaces of light source lenses and mirrors.
+The diagram shows a Michelson interferometer used to measure the surface accuracy of lenses and mirrors.

 Fine adjustment of optical measuring devices